diasurgical/devilutionX/docs/debug.md

 ## Debug commands

 In-game you have the possibility to use the chat to trigger debug commands.
-This is currently a replacment for a console.
+This is currently a replacement for a console.

 | Command | Description |
 | ------- | ----------- |